-Peter Hilton is a software developer, writer, speaker, trainer, and musician.
-Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
-He currently works as a programmer and technical writer on a workflow management product team, and also delivers the occasional lecture and training course.
+Peter Hilton is a product manager, software developer, writer, speaker, trainer, and musician.
+Peter’s professional interests are B2B SaaS products, no-code automation, software development methods, and software documentation.
+He has spent the last five years working as a product manager, and also delivers the occasional lecture and training course.

-Peter has presented at several European developer conferences, including ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and geecon.
-Peter co-authored Play for Scala, Manning Publications and is a certified trainer for Fast Track to Play with Scala.
+Peter has presented at several European developer conferences, including DDD Europe, NDC Oslo, Booster, ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and GeeCON.
+Peter co-authored Play for Scala (Manning Publications, 2013) and certified to train Fast Track to Play with Scala around the same time.

 Peter started writing in 1996, to provide content for his first web site when he started experimenting with web technology.
 This was back in the days when web pages had transparent backgrounds and you could see the grey metal of the web browser behind the text.
 His early work focused on cafe and restaurant reviews, written during a period of travel and working overseas, punctuated by periods of idleness and reading books in cafes.

 Peter developed an interest in technical writing during his work as an IT consultant, leading to what some might call a perverse appreciation for the joy of software project documentation.
 Meanwhile, he specialised as a web application developer, reading all of the W3C specifications of the time and applying their ideas to business application software.